 Undoubtedly, there is a medical imperative to keep ourselves and our neighbors safe, and our hospitals from becoming overwhelmed.
-At the same time, public debate about urgent political questions — from construction of the Keystone XL pipeline and southern border wall to when and how to reopen the country — remains more vital than ever.
+At the same time, public debate about urgent political questions — like the construction of the Keystone XL pipeline and the southern border wall — remains more vital than ever.

 Current physical distancing measures have presented challenges, but people have found some creative ways to make sure their voices are heard.

 In Montana, construction of the controversial Keystone XL oil pipeline has begun in earnest after it was declared “essential” by the governor, but public gatherings are prohibited.
 Community members have long argued that the pipeline will degrade the land and water, and that “man camps” for pipeline workers are a threat to indigenous communities.

 So, a small group of people — in accordance with the state’s ban on gatherings of more than 10 people — from the Fort Peck Assiniboine and Sioux Reservation gathered for a prayer circle, holding a length of traditional sinew to symbolize their physical distancing while maintaining their social cohesion.
 Their ribbon skirts and resolve, set against the Big Sky, inspire us to continue to protect the environment and indigenous communities.